Keto Chocolate Chip Cookie Dough Fat Bombs

 What can I use instead of monkfruit sweetener?

-Erythritol or any sweetener that measures like sugar works.
-Sweetness levels vary between brands, so taste the dough as you go and adjust.
+Erythritol or any granular sweetener that measures 1:1 like sugar works fine.
+I've used Swerve and Lakanto interchangeably with monk fruit in this recipe.
+Sweetness levels vary between brands, so I always taste the dough before scooping and adjust.
+Start with the amount listed and add more if you want it sweeter.

 Similar Recipes